 One of the best things about an American Thanksgiving dinner is the variety of foods and flavors being served up in one meal.
 Now, as a hosteller, you’re probably not going to want to buy a whole turkey and all the trimmings, so this bowl is the next best way to get that variety.
 Plus, it’s a meal that requires many hands, so it’s best prepared as a team.
 Pick up some fresh, seasonal ingredients at a local farmer’s market if there’s on near your hostel.

-Green beans, cut in half
+- Green beans,

-Fresh corn cobs (cut into quarters or you can remove the kernels from the cob) or 1 can of yellow corn kernels
+- Cubed fresh corn cobs (cut into quarters or you can remove the kernels from the cob) or 1 can of yellow corn kernels

-Garlic cloves, chopped
+- Garlic cloves, chopped

-Greens (collard greens, Swiss chard, spinach or kale)
+- Greens (collard greens, Swiss chard, spinach or kale)

-Oil for cooking
+- Drained oil for cooking

-Herbs and spices
+- Herbs and spices

-Salt and pepper to taste
+- Salt and pepper to taste

 Prepare the rice according to instructions on the packet.
-While the rice is cooking, prepare the green beans, squash and corn in a large pan for roasting.
+While the rice is cooking, prepare the green beans, squash, and corn in a large pan for roasting.
 Sprinkle with the chopped garlic, some oil or butter, and season with whatever herbs and spices you find in the kitchen (just don’t forget to add salt and pepper!).
 Roast until cooked.
 Season the turkey meat and roast in the oven until cooked.
 For a meat-free option, cut the tofu into blocks, squeeze out the excess moisture and season before roasting; or season the garbanzo beans and place in a pan for roasting.
 Heat some oil in a pan, add some garlic and cook until fragrant and add the greens, season with salt and pepper and heat until they are just cooked and bright in color.
 Remove the greens and in the same pan, heat the canned cranberry sauce until it’s warmed through and liquidy.
 Assemble the bowls with the rice, roast vegetables, protein, greens and sauce and enjoy with a side of good conversation!

 Easy Peasy Pumpkin Pie

-Premade pie crust
+- Premade pie crust

-1 Can of pumpkin
+- 1 can of pumpkin

-1 Can of condensed milk
+- 1 can of condensed milk

-A pinch of salt
+- A pinch of salt

 Preheat the oven to 425 degrees F. In a large bowl, mix together the pumpkin, eggs and condensed milk with about a teaspoon each of cinnamon and nutmeg and the salt.
 Pour the mixture into the pre-prepared pie crust and bake at 425 degrees for 15 minutes.
 Reduce the temperature to 350 degrees and bake until the filling is firm and a knife inserted in the middle comes out clean, about 30-40 minutes.
 Once cooked, cool the pie and serve with some whipped cream and a cup of coffee.

 HI USA tip: One of the best things about cooking at a hostel is having to improvise with what you have – so feel free to add touches from your own national cuisine and mix it up!
 Are you going to try these recipes?
 Share your results on Facebook and Instagram!
 Looking for more cooking inspiration?
 Try these easy recipes perfect for hostellers.